R-s0n/Github_Brute-Dork/README.md

 *I AM NOT RESPONSABLE FOR HOW YOU USE THIS TOOL.
 DON'T BE A DICK!*
 *******************************************************************

+This tool requires Python Requests.
+If you don't have the requests module installed, run this command:
+`pip3 install requests`

 python3 github_brutedork.py [-h --help] [-o --org] [-u --user] [-t --token] [-v --verbose] [-d --deep]

 ------------------------------------------------------------------------------------------------------